 DDB New York, an Omnicom Group, provided pro-bono design, video production, and creative services for the innovative Endangered Song Project, an analog-meets-digital awareness campaign that called upon 400 participants to use their social media strength to spread a conservation message about the remaining 400 Sumatran wild tigers.

-454 Life Sciences sponsors genetic research at the Smithsonian Conservation Biology Institute, Center for Conservation and Evolutionary Genetics, through its generous, two-year contribution of the use of a genome sequencer, the 454 GS Junior, as well as technical support and other services for up to 20 sequencing runs using the Junior.
+454 Life Sciences sponsors genetic research at the Smithsonian Conservation Biology Institute, Center for Conservation Genomics, through its generous, two-year contribution of the use of a genome sequencer, the 454 GS Junior, as well as technical support and other services for up to 20 sequencing runs using the Junior.

 Coca-Cola provides both product and funding for events at the National Zoo.
 Coca-Cola is an ongoing sponsor of National ZooFari and Boo at the Zoo, which raise funds for endangered species acquisition, research and breeding programs, and public education.
 In addition, Coca-Cola donates a portion of all proceeds from Coca-Cola products sold here, such as soft drinks, water, and juice.

 Ledo Pizza sponsors the Pizza Playground at the Kids’ Farm, which provides hands-on play for kids to learn where food comes from.
 After many years of use, the Pizza Playground needed significant renovation.
 Ledo Pizza’s support will allow us to replace the pizza, so that we can continue to entertain and educate hundreds of thousands of children each year.

 We are also grateful for the ongoing support of such companies as:

 Geico, Starbucks, Whole Foods Market, Booz Allen Hamilton, Capital One Bank, and Comcast.

 For more information on how your company can partner with us in wildlife conservation and environmental education, please contact Virginia Kromm at